canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 > Let *C* be the code consisting of all words of length 6 having an even number of ones.
 List the codewords in *C*.

+First of all we have a condition, codewords must have even quantity of '1'.
+Which means quantity of '1' can be 0, 2, 4 or 6.
+According to the condition let's calculate possibilities.

+#### Case 1

+'0' quantity for 1 = 6! / 6! = 1

+#### Case 2

+'2' quantity for 1 = 6! / 2!x4! = 15

+>Short way: Imagine that you have got 2 keys and you have got 6 boxes and you want to put these keys into the boxes.
+My question is how many **different** ways you can put the keys into the boxes?

+>You can use combinations C(6 , 2)

+#### Case 3

+'4' quantity for 1 = 6! / 4!x2! = 15

+#### Case 4

+'6' quantity for 1 = 6! / 6! = 1